djeada/Linux-Notes/notes/containers_and_docker.md

 CMD ["server"]
 ```

-The final image contains only the compiled binary and a minimal Alpine base—no Go toolchain, no source code.
+The final image contains only the compiled binary and a minimal Alpine base, no Go toolchain, no source code.
 A Go build image might be 800 MB, but the production image could be under 20 MB.

 ### Docker Networking